 The web portal and the online database Datacube are updated in accordance with the Principles of the policy of publication and provision of statistical information.

-Subset of variables in online database is disseminated on preliminary data in October and in April for the final data.
+A subset of variables in the online database is disseminated in October for preliminary data and in April for the final data.

 10.4.
 Dissemination format - microdata access